viamrobotics/docs/docs/components/gantry.md

 #### One-Axis

-Refer to the following example configuration for a one-axis gantry:
+This is how you configure a one-axis gantry:

 {{< tabs name="Example Gantry Config One-Axis" >}}
 {{< tab name="Config Builder" >}}